 - myWSU – The official personalized web interface for all employees and students where you can access your earnings statement, view direct deposit information, and view your benefits.

-- Office for Equal Opportunity – Seeking to integrate principles of fairness and equality into all University activities and practices.
+- Office of Civil Rights Compliance and Investigation (CRCI): Seeking to integrate principles of fairness and equality into all University activities and practices.

 - Office of Internal Audit: Guiding employees in the appropriate use of state resources.